 As a side note to the freight costs mentioned above, 8-foot pipes can be shipped with regular carriers, while the 4-meter ones must be sent with LTL carriers.

 In the chart below, you will find prices listed on freightcenter.com, which were calculated on October 25, 2018, with an $80 overlength fee.
 Since summer 2018, most LTL carriers charge an overlength fee on material exceeding 8 feet.
-We prioritize carriers offering delivery over 2 business days.
+We prioritize carriers offering delivery over two business days.

-So, to answer the first true-or-false question which was “Buying 8-foot pipes reduces freight costs?”
+So, to answer the first true-or-false question, which was, “Buying 8-foot pipes reduces freight costs?”
 The answer is TRUE: you will save on freight costs with 8-foot pipes and avoid the hassle of handling 4-meter units in the plant.

-For the second question, “4-meter pipes generate less scrap?”, the answer is also TRUE: 4-meter pipes reduce leftovers mostly for long structures.
+For the second question, “4-meter pipes generate less scrap?” the answer is also TRUE: 4-meter pipes reduce leftovers mostly for long structures.
 However, if you regularly build structures, you will be able to re-use leftovers quickly since most of them exceed 12 inches.

 If you frequently work on continuous improvement projects for the plant, you are better off with 8-foot pipes.

-If you use industrial pipe racking systems only occasionally for specific quantity projects, e.g., a contractor who builds new carts or fifo rack for a client, you are better off with Flexpipe 4-meter pipes.
+If you use industrial pipe racking systems only occasionally for specific quantity projects, e.g., a contractor who builds new carts or FIFO rack for a client, you are better off with Flexpipe 4-meter pipes.
 If you use pipe and joint systems for small or in-house projects, opt for 8-foot pipes as they can quickly be shipped via courier.

 We hope this comparison test was helpful to you.
-If you have any questions, please contact your project manager, he will be happy to provide any assistance you might need.
+If you have any questions, please contact your project manager.
+He will be happy to provide any assistance you might need.